-- adequate insurance provision and security measures on major assets of the Group are provided to ensure that it sufficiently safeguards against any mishap that will result in material losses to the Group; and - training and development programmes are established to ensure that staff is constantly kept up-to-date with the technological changing environment in order to be competent in the industry in line with achieving the Group's business objectives.
+- Adequate insurance provision and security measures on major assets of the Group are provided to ensure that it sufficiently safeguards against any mishap that will result in material losses to the Group. - Training and development programs are established to ensure that staff is constantly kept up-to-date with the constant technological changing environment in order to be competent in the industry in line with achieving the Group's business objectives.

-The Board confirms that the Group's system of internal control was generally satisfactory throughout the financial year and up to the date of approval of the Annual Report.
+The Board confirms that the Group's system of risk management and internal control was generally satisfactory throughout the financial year and up to the date of approval of the Annual Report.
 There were no major internal control weaknesses that require disclosure in the Annual Report and corrective actions have been taken on control exceptions identified.
 The Board continues to take measures to strengthen the control environment.